There’s not much of our money that we can hide away from the prying eyes of the taxman, but an ISA is one way of doing it.

 One thing that can cause a little confusion is how the contribution limits work.

 The limits apply to all the money you put in during a tax year.
-So, for example, you can’t put your full allowance into a stocks and shares ISA in May, withdraw £2,000 in August and then put it back again in October.
+So, for example, you can’t put your full allowance into a Stocks & Shares ISA in May, withdraw £2,000 in August and then put it back again in October.
 In this instance, you used up all of your ISA limit with your initial contribution in May.

 Going abroad and death